Who? Weekly: Who Dat?

-"Who Dat?" is an occasional episode focusing on Black celebrities, which first occurred in 2016.
+"Who Dat?" was an occasional episode focusing on Black celebrities, which first occurred in 2016.
 The episodes feature guest hosts Aminatou Sow and Shani O. Hilton.
+As of 2020, this segment has been discontinued, aiming to integrate this content into the main show.

 Fanbase

 Who?
 Weekly fans are collectively called Wholigans.
 The Wholigan Facebook group has 17,000 members and includes not only listeners but industry insiders who discuss celebrity sightings, news, rumors and deep dives.
 Notably, the search for "who-y" behavior has led the group to discover in 2017 that then-White House Press Secretary Sean Spicer had an open account on mobile payment service Venmo.
 They began asking for payments as a form of trolling, causing some press attention.

 Celebrity callers to Who's There have included Lena Dunham, Lea DeLaria, and Richard Curtis.